Mindfulness is not only a popular topic for researchers and academics; it’s also becoming quite the mainstream phenomenon.

 A Take Home Message

-I hope this piece has sparked your interest in learning more about incorporating mindfulness into education, or—better yet—sparked your interest in actually doing it!
+I hope this piece has sparked your interest in learning more about incorporating mindfulness in education, or—better yet—sparked your interest in actually doing it!

 The research behind mindfulness in education is not completely unanimous in its positive findings, and there may be some as-yet-unknown factors that impact outcomes, but it’s pretty clear that practicing mindfulness doesn’t do any harm!